 3 Common Mistakes in Work with Node.js

-Out of respect for the significant performance rate of Node.js, don’t use console.log to debug.
-When you do this, the server restarts and eventually slows down the app.
+When you use console.log to debug, the server restarts and slows down the app.
 Using condole.log every time something goes wrong will render the code unusable.
-There’s a decision, an entire library of decisions.
-The Debug Library was designed to help prevent the logs from getting printed out during the debug mode.
+There is an entire Debug Library of better decisions.
+It was designed to help prevent the logs from getting printed out during the debug mode.
 All files and documents remain completely secure.

-You can’t say your app is ready while it hasn’t been tested.
-Testing is a vital part of a development process that, somehow, remains neglected.
-Constant testing should be a habit, a routine, an integral part of the development process.
+The app is not ready if it hasn’t been tested.
+Testing is a vital part of a development process that, somehow, remains neglected very often.
+Constant testing should be not even a habit but an integral part of the development process.

 You can write tests with ready-made tools like Jasmine and Mocha.

-No matter where your Node.js code is running, a supervisor program is always beneficial to have.
+No matter where you run your Node.js code, it will benefit from a supervisor program.
 Quite often, when developers design and implement their apps, the code is set to fail fast.
 When an error occurs, it’s best if you don’t fix it.
 Instead, let the program crash and have your supervisor restart it.
-It’s just a matter of seconds.
+It’s a matter of seconds.

 To Sum Up

-Node.js in 2021 looks like a massive trend that is going to evolve even more and Node.js developers remain to be hugely demanded.
+Node.js in 2021 is a massive trend that is going to evolve and Node.js developers remain to be hugely demanded.
 Right now we are looking for Middle and Senior Node.js Developers, check out our vacancy page.